dioris-moreno/opensips-mi-client/README.md

 console.log(response);
 ```

+> Note: **Stats** enum can only be used in TypeScript.
+For Javascript you should get stats values by their names.

 This library defines as types the names of all the statistics of every module to enforce the use of valid names in TypeScript.
-So, if you try to pass an invalid statistic name, TypeScript will give you an error, like in the following example:
+So, if you try to pass an invalid statistic name, TypeScript will trigger a compilation error, like in the following example:

 ```typescript
 const response = await client.dialog.getStatistics('invalid_parameter_name');